ta1H3n/WallpaperChanger/README.md

     - `ImageToScreenSizeRatio` - minimum image height/screen height and image width/screen width.
 Default: 0.
 Expected range 0-1
     - `MinHeight` - minimum height of the image.
 Default: 0
     - `MinWidth` - minimum width of the image.
 Default: 0
-    - `Directories` - index of the directories defined below to search for wallpapers in.
     - `Path` - path to a folder or an image.
-    - `Exclude` - exclude directories containing these keywords.
+    - `Exclude` - exclude paths containing these keywords.
     - `Depth` - how deep to recursively search subdirectories.
 Default: 0
   - Getting images from a booru
     - `ProviderType` - `Booru`